 When planning permission was granted to Varndean College for a new science block in 2018, it was made conditional on the preparation of a new Travel Plan which had to be prepared in consultation with neighbouring businesses and the community.

 In January 2020 a draft travel plan was submitted to the Council to discharge that obligation.
 Sadly, no community consultation seems to have occurred.
 The survey data referred to in the draft plan suggests an incredibly low level of car use by students.
 It does not propose to accommodate any student parking demand on site - even in circumstances where students are disabled and need a car to access their studies.

-SAPC says that the draft plan is flawed.
+SAPC said that the draft plan was flawed.
 We do not trust the evidence base used to compile it.
-We say that the impact of the college on on-street parking demand is much higher than the plan suggests.
-We note that the plan has failed to take any account of the recent CPZ consultation in the Surrenden Area.
-If a parking zone were to be designated, college staff and students would have to pay for on-street parking.
-The draft plan would be out of date before if had even taken effect.
-We deplore the absence of community consultation around the drafting of the plan, and as this was a Council requirement, we say on this basis alone the plan should not be approved.
+We said that the impact of the college on on-street parking demand is much higher than the plan suggests.
+We noted that the plan failed to take any account of the recent CPZ consultation in the Surrenden Area.
+We deplore the absence of community consultation around the drafting of the plan.

 We say to the Council: Green Travel Plans are business as usual requirements for most large developments these days.
-Don't let the college be a bad neighbour and get away with bad parking practice by approving a bad plan.
+The Council shouldn't let the college be a bad neighbour and get away with bad parking practice by approving a bad plan.